tmacsweeney/assignments/README.md

 ### Requirements
-High Availability, responsiveness and robustness are the core terms here.
-It is expected a really high concurrency (+500 users) and workload (heavy payloads in some occasions).
+High Availability, responsiveness and robustness are the core terms in this assignment.
+It is expected a really high concurrency (+500 users) and workload (heavy payloads with hundreds of KBs in some occasions).
 You should implement some kind of heavy payload in the usage of the microservice to emulate this workload.

 ### Expected Deliverables